adopt a retired maine coon

 Here are some benefits of adopting an adult or Retired Maine Coon:

 These are the cats that have retired from Sassy Koonz Maine Coon cattery.
-They’ve aready been spayed/neutered and are living in their new homes.
+They’ve already been spayed/neutered and are living in their new homes.
 If you’re interested in adopting a Retired Maine Coon, please see information below.

 Retired Sassy Koonz Maine Coons: THESE CATS ARE NOT AVAILABLE!
 I’m just sharing their photos so you can see some of our retirees